josh-auger/motion-monitor/README.md

 - Distribution histogram of motion transform parameters
 - Displacement between adjacent acquisition instances
 - Cumulative displacement over the entire scan
-- Average motion per minute (based on the user-specified acquisition time)
+- Average motion per acquisition (which can be used to calculate "motion per minute" if acquisition time is known)
 - Classification of image volumes as with or without motion (based on the acceptable motion threshold from pixel size)

 The motion-monitor will write all outputs and a log file (*.log) to an outputs sub-folder (./inputfilename_outputs/)